Nandayang/CHAIMELEON_lungct_harmonisation/README.md

 # CHAIMELEON_lungct_harmonisation

 ## How to use this docker
-Step1: Download the reliable weights through
+Step1: Download the weights through
 https://drive.google.com/file/d/1v-zjlJvEtvOpQ8NGVHkpcm3v17QlMwWx/view?usp=sharing
 Place the downloaded files at the same layer as the 'weight.pth'